drew0310/Java-project/README.md

 score.

 ## Instructions:
-1. Download the src folder and Breakout.java file
+1. Download the brick folder and Breakout.java file
 2. Compile and run Breakout.java in terminal
 3. In the game, use left and right arrow keys to move the paddle left and right respectively.
 Enjoy the game!